philmander/browser-bunyan/README.md

 ### Built-in Log Streams

 Bunyan uses "log streams" to customize how each log record is processed.
 You can write your own to do whatever you want or use the built-in log streams which output log records to the console:

-#### Formatted Log Stream
+#### Console Formatted Stream

 The core library also includes a dedicated browser console stream with nice formatting:

 <img src="https://versatile.nl/images/browser-bunyan.png">

 Use it like this: